-Easter egg jewellery has a rich, secret history.
-Fabergé Eggs are probably the first thing that comes to your mind when we think of eggs and jewellery together.
-However, opulently decorated symbols of springtime have been around much, much longer than these Imperial Russian jewels.
-To understand where Easter egg jewellery comes from, we have to first understand the pagan meaning of Easter itself…
+Fabergé Eggs are probably the first thing that comes to mind when we think of eggs and jewellery together.
+However, opulently decorated gold, diamond and gemstone eggs have been around much, much longer than these Imperial Russian jewels.
+To understand where Easter egg jewellery comes from, we have to first understand the pagan meaning of Easter itself.

 Eggs and early Easter traditions

 The egg has always been the sacred symbol of springtime and life.
 It is a motif that is present in art and sculpture throughout history, having rich associations with pagan religions.